 Tatiana Bessarabova is the Inclusive Business Knowledge and Partnerships Lead for the Business Call to Action.
 Tatiana is an author of various publications for the BCtA on inclusive business and climate change, agriculture, sustainable energy, low-income housing, and various case studies.
 Prior to joining the Business Call to Action, Tatiana was a Tinker Fellow in Peru, where she conducted field research on sustainable development in the mining region of Cajamarca.
 Previously, she worked at the Council of the Americas and UNDP Private Sector Division focusing on fostering partnerships with philanthropic and private sector actors.
 She also has experience in working on the public-private partnerships in Central Asia and Latin America.
 In the past, Tatiana served as the Director for Eastern Europe and CIS at the Women’s Equity Council of United Nations Association, and worked as the Sustainability Fund Manager at UC San Diego.
 She also worked as a researcher for the Center for Comparative Immigration Studies based in San Diego.
 A native of Kazakhstan, Tatiana speaks Russian and Spanish languages.
 She holds a B.A. in Political Science from the University of California, San Diego, and an M.S. in Global Affairs from New York University.

-Yunzhong Cheng is the Data Management Consultant for the Business Call to Action, where she supports the impact measurement of inclusive businesses.
+Yunzhong Cheng is the Impact Measurement and Data Management Consultant for the Business Call to Action, where she supports the impact measurement of inclusive businesses.
 Yunzhong is a dynamic professional with over 5 years of combined experience in private, public and nonprofit sectors.
 Before joining BCtA, she worked for UNDP NYHQ Independent Evaluation Office and Global Business Intelligence Team respectively with a focus on monitoring and evaluation since 2013.
 She also worked for the U.S. Department of Education as a Grant Proposal Evaluator after she obtained the Master’s Degree in Social Enterprise Administration from Columbia University School of Social Work.
 Her earlier work focused on corporate strategy and financial analysis for clients in various industries while working with Accenture consulting company and Deloitte accounting firm in Shanghai, China.

 Tatsiana Hulko is an Outreach Coordination Consultant for the Business Call to Action Program responsible for supporting and conducting client facing outreach to global companies practicing Inclusive Business.
 Tatsiana joined the BCtA team after working as a consultant for a global FMCG company working in the Russian and CIS markets.
 Previously, Tatsiana was a regional financial analyst for Bloomberg Emerging Markets division focusing on Eastern Europe, Central Asia and the Caucasus.
 Prior to her private sector experience, Tatsiana managed regional conflict-mitigation and development portfolio for USAID with programs focusing on microfinance, small and medium enterprise, civil society and public health.
 She holds a Master’s degree in Foreign Service from Georgetown University and an MBA from London Metropolitan University.